 Mr Rogers Knows the Streets

 Now you may be saying to yourself, "All these quotes are great, but Mr. Rogers did not keep it street"...
 And that's where you're wrong.
-In the late 80's he welcomed a young B-Boy on to his program and gave him the opportunity to show his craft to surely confused older man.
+In the late 80's he welcomed a young B-Boy on to his program and allowed him the opportunity to show his craft to surely confused older man.
 In my opinion, this moment perfectly encapsulates the magic Fred Rogers brought to the world.

 He's not dismissive or condescending, just curious.
 That intense curiosity balanced with a clear respect for all of gods children coincide to make a pure environment in which both parties can learn from one another.
 By any stretch of the imagination this kid should be nervous, he's on tv... but he's not.
 Not to over-generalize, but this is what's missing from the world.
 I try to imagine a kid in this situation today and I can't help but think of off camera parents stressing him out, some agent insisting he plug the website, and a look of sheer terror with the camera's red light.
 This is a large part of what I believe is missing from the world and something we could use more of.